firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-parameter-guide.md

 **Deeper Insights**
 - If your motor saturates easily at 0 rpm, a big current can ruin observer tracking.
+- Upcoming firmware builds promise smoother HFI-assisted launches so heavy scooters can start sensorless with only a light push-off, but veterans still recommend halls on high-torque hubs to prevent saturation and spin-direction flips once current ramps up.[^sensorless-push]

 **How / When to Modify**
 - If stalling or big jerk at zero speed, set a start_curr_dec < 1 or add some openloop ramp time.